 Airlie Stud consists of two farms, the former Grangewilliam Stud and Kilmacredock Stud.
 Our experienced staff, many of whom have been employed on the stud for a number of years help maintain the continuity and high standard.
 In addition there is a full time veterinary surgeon, laboratory and lab technician.

-Airlie's main aim is to breed high class racehorses, classic winners since 2000 include Bachelor Duke (Irish 2000 Guineas), Margarula (Irish Oaks), Petrushka (Irish Oaks, Yorkshire Oaks and Prix De l'Opera) and Group One winners, Zafisio (Criterium International), Intense Focus (Darley Dewhurst Stakes), Kingsfort (National Stakes) and Chelsea Rose (Moyglare Stud Stakes).
+Airlie's main aim is to breed high class racehorses, classic winners since 2000 include Bachelor Duke (Irish 2000 Guineas), Margarula (Irish Oaks), Petrushka (Irish Oaks, Yorkshire Oaks and Prix De l'Opera) and Group One winners, Zafisio (Criterium International), Intense Focus (Darley Dewhurst Stakes), Kingsfort (National Stakes), Chelsea Rose (Moyglare Stud Stakes) and Skitter Scatter (Moyglare Stud Stakes).
 In addition Airlie also offers breeders boarding facilities for a limited numbert of mares and foals at Grangewilliam Stud with sales preparation for yearlings at the nearby Kilmacredock Stud.

 Airlie Stud is located near Maynooth, all mares during the season are foaled here.
 Airlie graduates foaled here in recent years include Petrushka Intense Focus, Kingsfort, Chelsea Rose, Duntle, Viztoria and Steeler.

 Some of the current stock at Airlie Stud can be viewed here.

 Airlie Stud have been accepting boarding mares for many years.
 Norman Kavanagh, who has worked here since 1981, along with his experienced and dedicated staff, pay great attention to all horses in their care, including preparing mares to be covered, foaling mares and after foaling care of mares and foals.